 Our Banyan facilities for mental health offer music therapy as a part of our complementary services to engage clients and aid in their recovery.

 Everyone has that one song that they can listen to on repeat for hours.
-As a mental therapy center that offers music therapy to help patients cope with their symptoms, we understand how listening to songs to battle depression can be beneficial in managing symptoms. /p>
+As a mental therapy center that utilizes music in treatment to help patients cope with depression symptoms, we understand how listening to songs for depression can benefit recovery.

 This song may mimic the thoughts and feelings of many people with depression and mental disorders.
 Most with these conditions have experienced what it’s like to be “headed for a breakdown,” and sometimes songs that talk about what we’re going through or have gone through help us feel like we aren’t alone.